Can I Get a Loan on My Mobile Home?

 FHA Title I and Title II loans

-Title II loans are available for manufactured homes classified as real property.
-They function more like traditional FHA mortgages.
-Title II loans tend to offer better terms, but the home must meet stricter standards, including foundation requirements and HUD certification.
+Title II loans function more like traditional FHA mortgages.
+They tend to offer better terms, but the home must meet stricter standards, including foundation requirements and HUD certification.

 Chattel loans

 A chattel loan, or chattel mortgage, is a loan for a movable piece of personal property, such as a manufactured home.
-The chattel, or movable property, is the collateral for the loan.
-If you default on the mortgage, the lender can repossess the property.
+These loans are faster to process, have fewer property requirements, but usually come with higher interest rates.

 Personal loans